abhishek-jain-1999/funnychat/README.md

 A robust, scalable, and modern real-time chat application built with **Spring Boot (Kotlin)** and **Flutter**, orchestrated with **Kubernetes**.
 This project demonstrates a microservices-ready architecture with a split-backend design for handling high-throughput messaging and heavy media processing separately.

-This documentation is designed to be the **Single Source of Truth** for the entire project.
-It covers everything from high-level architecture to line-by-line configuration details.

 ---

 ## 📋 Table of Contents